bluesentry/bucket-antivirus-function/README.md

 or INFECTED, along with the date and time of the scan.
 - Object metadata is updated to reflect the result of the scan (optional)
 - Metrics are sent to [DataDog](https://www.datadoghq.com/) (optional)
-- Scan results are published to a SNS topic (optional)
+- Scan results are published to a SNS topic (optional) (Optionally choose to only publish INFECTED results)
 - Files found to be INFECTED are automatically deleted (optional)

 ## Installation